lra/mackup/README.md

 Done !

-You can find more detailled instructions in [INSTALL.md](INSTALL.md)
+You can find more detailed instructions in [INSTALL.md](INSTALL.md)

 ## Usage